cesarmran/GuadalaHacks25/README.md

 # GuadalaHacks25
 This code detects and fixes automatically three type of errors in the POI's (Point of interest) ubication.
-Scenary 1: There is no POI in reality because it hasn't been updated a possible c
+Scenary 1: There is no POI in reality because a change in location or closure hasn't been updated Scenary 2:
 ## Requirements

 Install the following python libraries: